alex-stewart/the-goblin-cave/docs/game/timeline.md

 # Timeline

+## Goblin Day 6

+The group of goblins led by Gnobbins returns to the cave with the two goblin corpses, dragging the defeated bear behind them.
+Rotsnag returns to the cave shortly after.
+Some goblins return the goblin corpses to the spawning pool and prays, the pool bubbles for a prolonged period of time.
+Whilst, some goblins butcher the bear corpse, extracting 10 raw bear meat, 6 large bear bones, 20 small bear bones, 2 horned bear horns and 6 patches of bear fur.

+Borkle returns to the cave.

+The group lead by Gnobbins spends some time at the table attaching the two horns to Gnobbin’s bone spear, making a weapon resembling a large fork.

+Gobby and Mabel return to the cave.
+The goblins lead by Gnobbins, tend to the mushrooms, harvesting 4 mushrooms.

 ## Goblin Day 5

 A group of goblins led by Snagrot spend the morning hastily making crude bone stabby things, before leaving in the afternoon to hunt.